-Extremism goes beyond terrorism and includes people who target the vulnerable - including the young- by seeking to sow division between communities on the basis of race, faith or denomination: justify discrimination towards women and girls: persuade others that minorities are inferior; or argue against the primacy of democracy and the rule of law in society (Working Together July 2018)
+Extremism goes beyond terrorism and includes people who target the vulnerable - including the young- by seeking to sow division between communities on the basis of race, faith or denomination: it may seek to justify discrimination towards women and girls; persuade others that minorities are inferior or argue against the primacy of democracy and the rule of law in society (Working Together July 2018)

-Bishop Bronescombe School will ensure ALL staff including governors adhere to their duties in the Prevent guidance 2015 to prevent radicalization
+The school will ensure ALL staff including trustees adhere to their duties in the Prevent guidance 2015 to prevent radicalization.

-The HT/Principal and Chair of Governors will:
+The CEO, Head of School and Chair of the SMC will:

-- Establish or use existing mechanisms for understanding the risk of extremism - Ensure staff understand the risk and build capabilities to deal with issues arising - Communicate the importance of the duty - Ensure All Staff and Governors implement the duty.
+- Establish or use existing mechanisms for understanding the risk of extremism - Ensure staff understand the risk and build capabilities to deal with issues arising - Communicate the importance of the duty - Ensure All Staff and trustees implement the duty.